lynnlangit/gcp-for-bioinformatics/2_Compute_with_VMs_and_Docker_Containers/1_Use_GCE_VMs_for_Compute.md

 ### What is this
- - Ability to perform analysis (Compute) on Data at scale
+ - Ability to perform analysis (compute) on data at scale
  - Running GCE Virtual Machine instances on GCP

 ### Key considerations
  - On-demand - size the instance appropriately
- - Use options to save money: Pre-emptible
+ - Use options to save money: [Preemptible VM](https://cloud.google.com/compute/docs/instances/preemptible) is an instance that you can create and run at a much lower price than normal instances.
+However, Compute Engine might terminate (preempt) these instances if it requires access to those resources for other tasks.
+Preemptible instances are excess Compute Engine capacity so their availability varies with usage.
  - Understand costs: billed by CPU/RAM...Always on autodiscounting
  - Your budget / Your timeline